 Danish opera singer Jacob Skov Andersen (b.
 1990) was born and raised in Copenhagen.
 His musical career started at the young age of 9 when he was admitted to the singing school Sankt Annæ Gymnasium.
 Consequently, several years as a boy singer followed in the Copenhagen Royal Chapel Choir, which cemented his interest in singing and music.

-He is currently enrolled at the Royal Danish Theater’s new and prestigious 2-year Young Artist Program, where he already have had a big success on singing Tamino in 'Die Zauberflöte' by W.A.
-Mozart, and can be heard as the main role Pierre in 'Intet' by D. Bruce, for which he was awarded the Reumertprize award as ‘Singer of the year 2021’.
-He studied with singing teacher and principal Anne Margrethe Dahl.
-In parallel with his studies Jacob has received tutoring from the internationally recognized tenor Reinaldo Macias and former professor at the Guildhall School of Music & Drama Susan McCulloch.
+In the summer of 2022 he graduated from Royal Danish Theater’s new and prestigious 2-year Young Artist Program, where he already has had a big success on singing Tamino in 'Die Zauberflöte', Don Ottavio in ‘Don Giovanni’ and as the leading part Pierre in 'Intet' by D. Bruce, for which he was awarded the Reumertprize award as ‘Singer of the year 2021’.
+He studied with singing teacher and principal Anne Margrethe Dahl, and has as well studied privately with the internationally recognized tenor Reinaldo Macias and former professor at the Guildhall School of Music & Drama Susan McCulloch.

-Jacob often performs as a soloist in opera concerts and oratorios, and he has among others sung the demanding tenor part in: Beethoven’s Symphony no. 9 with Danmarks Underholdningsorkester, Schubert’s ´Mass no. 6’, Rossini's ‘Petit Messe Solenelle’, tenor soloist in Mozart's ‘Requiem’, in Haydn's ‘Stabat Mater’ and several times in Händel's ‘Messiah’.
+He also regularly performs as a soloist in opera concerts and oratorios, and he has among others sung the tenor part in: Beethoven’s Symphony no. 9 with Danmarks Underholdningsorkester, Schubert’s ´Mass no. 6’, Rossini's ‘Petit Messe Solenelle’ with Ensemble Storstrøm, in Mozart's ‘Requiem’, in Haydn's ‘Stabat Mater’ and several times in Händel's ‘Messiah’.

-Jacob Skov Andersen is the recipient of the Roager Foundation’s 2019 talent award and Edith Aller’s memorial Scholarship 2019 and Editor Hans Voigt’s memorial Scholarship 2020/2021.
+Jacob Skov Andersen is the recipient of the Roager Foundation’s 2019 talent award, Edith Aller’s memorial Scholarship 2019 and Editor Hans Voigt’s memorial Scholarship 2020/2021.